homan-uppu/writing/2-Essays/Winners take all.md

 The greater the leverage, smaller differences in ability lead to larger differences in outcome because there is more compounding.
 In a fair, complex game, each decision a player makes carries greater weight as it impacts many more decisions that come after it.

 With greater leverage, players can go much deeper into the game.
-The deeper they go in the tree of possibilities, the more they will diverge.
+The deeper they go in the tree of possibilities, the more different their explorations are.

 ---